Kyaalena-zz/my-first-blog/README.md

 My blog

-Requires installation of python 3 and Django 2.2.6
+Requires installation of python 3 and Django 2.2.6 and data base sqlite3

 for commissioning run